Gamemackerel/HighThroughput-PCR-Batching/README.md

 The result of the batching is a map from extension time group to a list of annealing temperature groups, with the idea that each group of reactions with similar extension time can be run in the same thermocycler, while each subgroup of reactions with similar annealing temperature within that extension time group can be run in the same row of that thermocycler.

 If that didn't make sense, let's break down our batching_result to see what this looks like in practice.
-There should be two extension time groups.

 ```
     g1_key, g1_value = batching_result.first